Xiamen Transportation - Getting There

 Songbai Bus Station

 Bus Routes: 24, 31, 86, 98, 201, 506, 530, 805, 812

 Address: No.59, South Hubin Road

 Bus Routes: 10, 15, 23, 43, 45, 506, 810

 Bus Routes: 18, 55, 56, 67, 79, 106, 616

 As a southeast Chinese port with a very long history, Xiamen Port has a wide, peaceful sea area without freezing or silting, providing an excellent water transportation network.
 It has domestic sea routes to Hong Kong and the Taiwanese island of Jinmen.
 A passenger ship bound for Hong Kong departs every Wednesday at 17:00 and makes the return voyage from Hong Kong every Tuesday at 14:00.
-Ships between Xiamen and Jinmen depart from both sides about every hour during the operating time of 09:00 to 18:00 (Winter Schedule).
+Ships to Jinmen depart about every hour during the operating time of 09:00 to 18:00 (Winter Schedule).
 The whole journey takes about one hour and costs CNY150 (including CNY1 for insurance) per person.
 Please be sure to come at least 20 minutes before the departure time to finish the boarding procedures.

-Xiamen Port consists of several port areas such as Dongdu Port Area at the west side of Xiamen Island, and Haicang and Songyu Port Areas at the south coastal area.
+This port consists of several port areas such as Dongdu Port Area at the west side of Xiamen Island, and Haicang and Songyu Port Areas at the south coastal area.
 The Ferry Dock, the Heping Dock, and the Hulishan Dock are the main passenger ports and have convenient transportation to the city center.
 Buses No. 3, 4, 8, 12, 27, 32, 51, 71, 97 and 533 go to Heping Dock while No. 2, 8, 11, 19, 25, 27, 32, 44 and 67, etc. go to the Ferry Dock.